 Will I need a car?

-Hungary has a great public transportation network that connects all areas of the country.
+Hungary has a great public transport network that connects all areas of the country.
 While cars are convenient when travelling outside of the larger cities they are not absolutely necessary.
 In Budapest, there is a comprehensive public transport system consisting of buses, trains, trams and a metro.

 How bad is the weather in winter?

 Like most of Europe, Hungary can get quite cold during winter.
-However, most residents and Hungarians enjoy skiing and a whole range of winter sports during the cold season.
+However, most residents and Hungarians enjoy skiing and a whole range of winter sports during the colder months.
 There are also a number of spas and resorts with natural hot springs that residents in Hungary can enjoy all year round.

 Will I have access to English-language media?